 g.
 Overall enhancement of user experience.

-How to implement Mobile DevOps?
+What is the Best Way to implement Mobile DevOps?

 Before we delve into the ‘how to’, you should be aware that the mobile environment is vastly different from the desktop environment given that the app would be downloaded and used on a variety of mobile devices.
 Furthermore, there are a number of networks on which the app would run.
 This makes it more complex than traditional development.
 That being said, there are three fundamental steps you need to follow while adopting Mobile DevOps.

-#1.
-Continuous Integration and Delivery - Developers must practice writing code in a way that can be integrated with others.
+Developers must practice writing code in a way that can be integrated with others.
 Code from one team should be able to seamlessly link with the code delivered by another team.
 The development team needs to ensure that all development assets are traceable, such as text files, scripts, documents, configuration, code, etc.

 DevOps doesn’t improve only one aspect of software development, it works on the whole structure.
 This results in a better process, effective collaboration, a quality end-product, valuable monitoring, and overall success of the app.
 Having DevOps implemented at the core of development and operations can boost the effectiveness of your app and, therefore, meet business goals.